Italian couple ‘Romeo and Juliet’ met from their balconies during lockdown. Now they’re engaged.

 Although their tale of sudden and dedicated love bears similarities to Shakespeare’s classic script set in Verona, the ending is quite the opposite.

-“Our goal is to make a beautiful family together,” said Agnelli.
+“Our goal is to make a beautiful family together,” Agnelli said.

 Read more: